sourcegraph/about/content/blogposts/2023/copilot-vs-cody.md

 Code AI assistants like GitHub Copilot and [Cody](https://cody.dev) promise developers increased productivity, better workflows, and an improved developer experience.
 There is a lot of hype around these tools and many promises made, but how good are these tools at actually delivering on these promises?

-In this post, I want to put two of the most popular coding assistants head to head and see if they can improve a developer's experience.
+In this post, we'll take Cody and Copilot for a spin on the code of an AI-powered video editing app.
+The code for this app is private, meaning it could not have been included in the training data for any of the LLMs in use for code generation today, which is also the case for much of the code under active development at companies today.
 We'll put the code AI assistants through various real-world scenarios and see if they make the developer's life easier or harder.

 ## Setup

-For this blog post, I wanted to use a production-grade application to test how the two code AI assistants handle scenarios, from teaching me about a codebase to helping me get set up with it, adding new functionality, debugging, and more.
+For this blog post, we'll use a production-grade application to test how the two code AI assistants handle scenarios, from teaching me about a codebase to helping me set it up, add new functionality, debug, and more.

 I will be using [Visual Studio Code](https://code.visualstudio.com/), and I have two versions installed locally: the latest stable version of Visual Studio Code and an Insiders version.
 On each of these versions, I have either [Cody](https://cody.dev) or Copilot installed as the only extension.
 I will be using the same prompts for each assistant and will provide thoughts and commentary on their output.
 The codebase we'll be using for these scenarios is for a web application called [Video Tap](https://videotap.com) that allows users to repurpose their long-form video-based content into various written and short-form video formats.
 Let's dive in!

 ## Scenario: Learning about a codebase

 For our first scenario, let's place ourselves in the shoes of a new developer onboarding onto a codebase.
-Without a code AI assistant, the developer would likely first look at the `readme.md` file to see if it gives a good overview or perhaps reach out to the maintainer of the codebase for a walkthrough.
+Without a code AI assistant, the developer would likely first look at the `README.md` file to see if it gives a good overview or perhaps reach out to the maintainer of the codebase for a walkthrough.

-In my personal experience, the `readme.md` files of projects are often hit or miss.
+In my personal experience, the `README.md` files of projects are often hit or miss.
 They may include an amazing overview and instructions, or they may be completely blank and everything in between.
 With a code AI assistant that supports chat functionality, we can ask it to tell us what a codebase does.
 Let's try it with Cody and Copilot to see which one does better.

 Our query will be: **"What does this application do?"**